EnchiladaStyle/wdd130/DataStructures/stacks.md

 Your challenge is to update the program with a second stack, that keeps track of the song played before we went back.

 Then update the program to only provide a random song if the there is not a predetermined song in the new stack.

+To view a solution to this challenge, [click here](stackspractice.py)